Architecture That Earned Its Scars

 • By then, data integrity may be irreparably compromised

-InTouch provides immediate notification on any failure, with complete execution logs showing exactly what happened, when, and why.
+InTouch AI provides immediate notification on any failure, with complete execution logs showing exactly what happened, when, and why.

-InTouch vs. General-Purpose Tools
+InTouch AI vs. General-Purpose Tools

 RequirementJenkins / AirflowInTouch AI